 Raptor’s Ridge Falconry

 The selection of birds includes falcons, red-tailed hawks, barred owls, and great-horned owls.
-The handlers are eager to share their knowledge with you and show off their feathered friends!
+The handlers are eager to share their knowledge and show off their feathered friends!

 Near the birds of prey area, a wooden cutout depicting popular birds invites visitors to spread their arms and compare their wingspan.
 My daughter has the same wingspan as a great-horned owl.
 Who knew?